ShellCode33/ArchLinux-Hardened/README.md

 This repository contains my ArchLinux setup which focuses on Desktop security.
 See the Features section for an overview of what this does.

-Beside security, my setup also aims to use all the bleeding edge most advanced technologies.
+Beside security, my setup also aims to use all the bleeding edge and most advanced software.
 Most notably:

 - Btrfs : [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) filesystem with snapshot support
 - LUKS2 : for its state of the art cryptography